Make a tangible difference in your community.

 Use your comfort with numbers to change lives.
 Both theirs and yours.

 As a volunteer, you have a unique opportunity to serve members of underserved communities in Detroit and southeast Michigan by coaching them toward financial security.
 Your time and unique talents with numbers can make a permanent, positive impact in the lives of local people.
 You can witness the newfound assurance of our clients as they gain financial stability.
 Best of all, the clients you work with are members of your neighborhood.
 Volunteering with us helps you establish a meaningful connection by watching your efforts pay off first-hand.
 Both for our clients and yours as a volunteer.
+Thank you to all of our volunteers!

 Join a volunteer team 600 strong.
 As a volunteer tax preparer, you can ensure that our clients get the best return on their taxes.
 No need to be an accountant.
 We arm you with 12 hours of tax law training and on-site expert support so that you can confidently complete accurate returns.
 With a minimum four-day commitment at one of our 22 locations, you can help return millions of dollars to members of our community.